Battered woman syndrome: England

 Since the passage of the Coroners and Justice Act 2009, the defence of provocation—used in a number of the aforementioned cases—has been replaced with 'loss of control'.

 The Law Commission Report on Partial Defences to Murder (2004) rejects the notion of creating a mitigatory defence to cover the use of excessive force in self-defence but accepts that the "all or nothing" effect of self-defence can produce unsatisfactory results in the case of murder.

-Provocation is a common defense used in England and Wales in murder cases.
-Now, this defense is also rising in use in cases of battered woman.
+A 2001 study reported that the use of the provocation defense was rising in cases of battered woman.

 Australia

 In Australia, self-defence might be considered the most appropriate defence to a charge of murder for a woman who kills to protect her life or the lives of her children in a domestic violence context.
 It is about the rational act of a person who kills in order to save her (or his) own life.
 But the lack of success in raising self-defence in Australia for battered women has meant that provocation has been the main focus of the courts.
 In 2005, based on the Victorian Law Reform Commission's Defences to Homicide: Final Report, the Victorian government announced changes to the homicide laws in that jurisdiction, which are intended to address this perceived imbalance.
 Under the new laws, victims of family violence will be able to put evidence of their abuse before the court as part of their defence, and argue self-defence even in the absence of an immediate threat, and where the response of killing involved greater force than the threatened harm.